infofromca/passpill-site/content/devstatus/index.md

 ## The site

-In the repo we have a Hugo static site with styles cloned from [the Elate theme](https://github.com/saey55/hugo-elate-theme).
+[In the site repo](https://github.com/passpill-io/passpill-site) we have a Hugo static site with styles cloned from [the Elate theme](https://github.com/saey55/hugo-elate-theme).

 The site was created in a hurry to publish the project so it still have a lot of the styles and scripts used by Elate.
 We need to make a big clean up.